stevix77/BetFriends/README.md

 # Backend

 ## Core (domain, application)
 As a backend developer, I wanted to use the same approach regardless the language.
 I have the domain layer that contains my entities, events and business logic.
 Also, we can found ports to exit the hexagon.
 My application layer has the responsability to deal with domain layer to orchestrate and take decisions.

 I'm using a CQRS approach so I have commands to manage the system and deal with domain layer whereas my queries don't deal with domain layer and has a port in the same layer to retrieve data.

 ## Commands/Queries

 My commandhandlers, manage the system and return nothing.
-I use the output port to notify the caller about the handle result.
+I use the output port to notify the caller about the handler result.
 My queries return data but I'm thinking about using the same approach that commands and notify caller.
 Actually, when a query request data but has nothing, I return null/undefined and my controller needs to check if has received a null object to respond 404 for example.
 Maybe I could using output port (presenter) to notify the controller directly, what is the result and prepare the http response.

 ## Infrastructure layer

 The infrastructure layer as almost the same structure (physics) for each language.
 I have in this layer, adapters and few technicals code to manage events, messaging, behaviors, modules.

 ## Presentation layer